AlexBHarley/deepstream.io-website/src/tutorials/integrations/frontend-polymer/readme.md

+---
+title: Polymer
+description: Learn how to use Polymer with deepstream
+---

 ![deepstream-polymer](deepstream-polymer.png)

 Polymer brings WebComponents to all browsers, allowing for the creation of web apps using DOM elements as the primary building blocks.